 Initial application and video interview

-DWF receives around 2,500 applications each year for both its vacation scheme and training contracts.
+DWF receives around 2,000 applications each year for both its vacation scheme and training contracts.
 The online application form is the same for vacation scheme and direct training contract applicants.
 It asks candidates to outline their academics, work experience, reasons for pursuing a career at DWF and what transferable skills they have.

 The final stage of recruitment for both the vacation scheme and direct applicants is a 'meet the senior partners' event, which gives applicants the opportunity to meet and impress the firm's business leaders.
-The format is that of a lawyer speed-networking type of event that sees applicants pick the brains of the practice group heads as well as CEO and Managing Partner Andrew Leaitherland.
+The format is that of a lawyer speed-networking type of event that sees applicants pick the brains of the practice group heads as well as Group CEO Andrew Leaitherland.
 “It just goes to show how much the senior figures want to invest their time in the recruitment process,” said one trainee.